moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-However if the test conditions are more complicated, as they are in
+Back at our evolving version of `sleep_in`, however, the test
-our current version of `sleep_in`, it may not be obvious how to
+conditions are a bit more complicated so it’s not obvious how we can
-simplify them right away.
-But it’s still worth converting if only to
+simplify them after they are chained together.
+But it’s still worth
-make our intent—that the four branches are mutually exclusive—more
+converting to the chained `if/else` style if only to make it clear
-clear:
+that the branches are supposed to be mutually exclusive:

 ```javascript
 function sleep_in(weekday, vacation) {